EOEPCA/deployment-guide/docs/ades.md

     level: "info"
   unauthorizedResponse: 'Bearer realm="https://auth.192.168.49.123.nip.io/oxauth/auth/passport/passportlogin.htm"'
   openAccess: false
+  insecureTlsSkipVerify: true
 ```

+**NOTES:**

+* TLS is enabled by the specification of `certManager.clusterIssuer`
-**_NOTE that the `letsencrypt` Cluster Issuer can only be used if the deployment is accessible from the public internet via the `global.domain` DNS name.
-If this is not the case, e.g. for a local minikube deployment, then this is unlikely to be the case, and so should be omitted._**
+* The `letsencrypt` Cluster Issuer relies upon the deployment being accessible from the public internet via the `global.domain` DNS name.
+If this is not the case, e.g. for a local minikube deployment, then this is unlikely to be the case.
+In this case the TLS will fall-back to the self-signed certificate built-in to the nginx ingress controller
+* `insecureTlsSkipVerify` may be required in the case that good TLS certificates cannot be established, e.g. if letsencrypt cannot be used for a local deployment.
+Otherwise the certificates offered by login-service _Authorization Server_ will fail validation in the _Resource Guard_.
+* `customDefaultResources` can be specified to apply initial protection to the endpoint

 ### Client Secret